proteinreport/proteinreport.org/content/events/industrializing-cell-based-meats-summit/index.md

 weight: 5000
 uuid: 1072
 ---
-<p><em>The Industrializing Cell-Based Meats Summit</em> returns for the 2nd year as the primary platform for cell-based meat developers to discuss the scientific challenges that are preventing the evolution of this niche and driven field, and what we can do to transform it into a fully-fledged industry.</p>
+*The Industrializing Cell-Based Meats Summit* returns for the 2nd year as the primary platform for cell-based meat developers to discuss the scientific challenges that are preventing the evolution of this niche and driven field, and what we can do to transform it into a fully-fledged industry.

-<p>This comprehensive conference focused completely on industrializing cell-based meat and the current challenges and opportunities in the field offers you 22+ hours of content, 2 interactive workshops and<strong> </strong>over 5 hours of networking with key industry leaders including a poster session open to all attendees to present a poster in.</p>
+This comprehensive conference focused completely on industrializing cell-based meat and the current challenges and opportunities in the field offers you 22+ hours of content, 2 interactive workshops and** **over 5 hours of networking with key industry leaders including a poster session open to all attendees to present a poster in.